 Special Educational Needs and/or Disability (SEND)

-I am not only the Vice Principal at Elliston Primary Academy but also the Special Educational Needs Coordinator (SENCO) and as part of a large, experienced and enthusiastic teaching team, my role is to ensure that all children at Elliston Primary Academy achieve to their full potential regardless of whether they have a special educational need or disability.
+I am not only the Head of School at Elliston Primary Academy but also the Special Educational Needs Coordinator (SENCO) and as part of a large, experienced and enthusiastic teaching team, my role is to ensure that all children at Elliston Primary Academy achieve to their full potential regardless of whether they have a special educational need or disability.

 Here at Elliston Primary Academy we are strongly committed to raising the aspirations of and expectations for all pupils with Special Educational Needs and/or Disability (SEND) and we provide a focus on outcomes for children and not just provision/support.